makeller234/money_tracking/README.md

 - Sign up for the [Google APIs](https://developers.google.com/maps): Places, Geocoding, Maps JavaScript

 - Create a 'secrets.sh' file and add your API key as ```export API_KEY="api_key_here"```
+- Also, add your API key to the 2 get requests for the Google Maps url, in the map.js file

 - Source your key into the virtual environment.
+You will have to source the secrets.sh file every time you open a new terminal.
 In terminal, in your virtual environment, run this command
 ```
 source secrets.sh
 ```